-Shuffle the forty ASSIGNMENT Cards and place a draw pile adjacent to board.
-Players select different colored pawns, and everyone takes one red roadworks cone and one blue air turbulence cone.
-Spare cones are placed on the playing board in the space marked, Air Traffic Control – blue cones, and Department of Transport – red cones.
+Shuffle the forty-five ASSIGNMENT Cards and place a draw pile adjacent to board.
+Players select different colored pawns, and everyone takes one red roadblock cube and one black bad weather cube.
+Spare cubes are placed on the edge of the game board in the space marked, Air Traffic Control – black cubes, and Department of Transport – red cubes.

 Players can either fly or take road trips to move around the board, but never both in the same turn.
-There are ten Airport/Temple cities on the board, all in the USA, an Airport/Temple has both an airport and a temple in each of these cities.
+There are ten Airport/Temple cities on the board, all in the USA, and an Airport/Temple has both an airport and a temple in each city.
 Players can switch between road trips and flying any time they are at an airport, since all flights must start and finish at an airport.
-Eight of these Airport/Temple cities are accessible by both air and road, while Anchorage and Hawaii are only accessible by air.
+Eight of the ten Airport/Temple cities are accessible by both air and road, while Anchorage and Hawaii are only accessible by air.
 Players can also switch travel modes at Salt Lake City airport, but this city does not have a TEMPLE Card assigned to it.
 Players can start at any airport on the board, including Salt Lake City.

 The TEMPLE Cards above depict four regions that represent a similarity to the surrounding geography of their city.
 To help younger players each TEMPLE Card has the matching flag of the country the temple is located in, and also shows which mode of transport is needed to reach that specific temple, eg, flight only, road trip only, or a choice of both if located at an airport.
 Don't see your local temple on the map??
 The game includes four blank TEMPLE cards, one from each region, for you to personalize your Temple TripTM experience, if you want.

 Many of these ASSIGNMENT cards are diversions, sometimes for a single player, other times for a select group, and occasionally for everyone.
-Some cards must be played immediately, others can be saved for future use.
+Some cards must be played immediately, and bonus cards can be saved for future use.
 Some cards might be to your advantage, others to your disadvantage, depending on each individual itinerary.

-All players start with two cones, one red roadworks cone, and one blue air turbulence cone.
-Spare cones are placed on the playing board in the space marked, Department of Transport – red cones, and Air Traffic Control – blue cones.
-Before the first dice is thrown everyone has the chance to try and guess a route their opponents might take, and then use both cones to block one air route and one road.
-Be careful not to block your own travel plans, and cones can only be placed on the two symbols shown below, as seen in the right screenshot.
+All players start with two cubes, one red roadblock cone, and one black bad weather cube.
+Spare cubes are placed on the playing board in the space marked, Department of Transport – red cubes, and Air Traffic Control – black cubes.
+Before the first dice is thrown everyone has the chance to try and guess a route their opponents might take, and then use both cubes to block one air route and one road.
+Be careful not to block your own travel plans, and cubes can only be placed on the two symbols shown below.